arcology-network/consensus-engine/README.md

-# consensus-engine (customized Tindermint consensus)
+# consensus-engine
-The consensus engine is based on Tindermint with some key upgrades.
+The consensus engine is based on Tindermint consensus with some key upgrades.
    * Improved concurrency
    * Optimized blockchain structure